DSpace/RestContract/contentreport-filtereditems.md

 This endpoint provides a custom query API to select items from existing collections, according to given Boolean and metadata filters.

-The report can be accessed equally through a GET or a POST query.
-Apart from the page offset and the format (query parameters vs. JSON document), all parameters are the same for both versions.

 NOTE: This is currently a beta feature.